Normal Follicle Stimulating Hormone (FSH) Level to Get Pregnant

 8. Lower Blood Sugar Levels

 Optimum blood sugar levels help with estrogen production and the balancing of FSH levels in the body.
-Lowered blood sugar levels contribute to stronger embryos and proper nourishment of the developing follicles in the ovaries.
+Low blood sugar levels contribute to stronger embryos and proper nourishment of the developing follicles in the ovaries.
 Get your blood sugar levels tested regularly, and consume foods that do not have too much sugar or a high glycemic index (GI).
 Talk to your doctor about what these fruits and veggies are, and incorporate them into your diet.

-Herbs like maca, American ginseng and other adaptogen-herbs are effective in normalizing estrogen levels in the body.
+Herbs like maca, American ginseng and other adaptogen herbs are effective in normalizing estrogen levels in the body.
 Men and women who consume maca and American ginseng have experienced an increased libido, a healthy sperm count and proper estrogen levels, all of which are essential for normal FSH levels and healthy pregnancy.
 You can try Chinese herbs as well, as they are known to nourish the spleen, kidneys and liver, all of which are responsible for optimal reproductive health.

 Other options you could consider if you have high FSH levels are in-vitro fertilization and intrauterine insemination (IUI) in conjunction with stimulating your ovaries by raising FSH levels by methods recommended by a fertility specialist.
 These involve injectable medications like Gonal-f, Follistim and Bravelle.
 Your last resort will be looking for an egg donor if things look bleak.

 If you eat healthy, live stress-free and get your daily dose of nutrition, there’s no reason why you cannot have a healthy pregnancy.
-Don’t let high FHS levels deter you from having a pregnancy and give your body the necessary time to recuperate, heal, and normalise them.
+Don’t let high FSH levels deter you from having a pregnancy and give your body the necessary time to recuperate, heal, and normalise them.
 It takes time; and as the saying always goes – ‘better late than never.’

 Consult with your clinic or doctor regarding what else you can do if you’re having problems conceiving even after following the above advice, nutrition guidelines, and lifestyle tips.